gforsack/learning-app-ecommerce/README.md

 This is a sample e-commerce application built for learning purposes.

-Here's how to deploy it on Ubuntu systems:
+Here's how to deploy it on CentOS systems:

 ## Deploy Pre-Requisites